South Carolina Lottery Pick 4 General Information and Links

 select and mark the amount (50¢ or $1), then select the type of play - Straight, Box, Straight/Box, or Combo.

 The numbers you are playing are valid only for the next draw.
-If you want to specify either the day or evining draw, or both, you
+You may specify either the day or evining draw, or both.
+In fact,

 Next, present the completed playslip to the lottery retailer to receive your printed ticket.
 Check your ticket immediately to

 ensure that the numbers, dates, and play type match your request.